levsero/test_embed/doc/chat.md

 `zE('webWidget:get', 'chat:departments');`

 Returns a list of all enabled departments containing information about each department including its `id`, `name` and `status`.
+Returns `undefined` if chat is not connected.

+**NOTE:** This function should only be called after the widget is connected (see example).

 ##### Parameters